 For example, if you are designing a course for the health sector, insert images of a nurse or doctor in different poses throughout the course.
 Give the security expert a name and put him or her in different work situations that the learners are likely to face.
 Talk to the Subject Matter Expert if you need details to make the situation more realistic.

 3. Good stories are often about overcoming problems.

 We are social creatures who like to relate to other people.
 This is why scenarios are so fantastic for eLearning courses.
 For example a workplace scenario typically presents a challenge or problem that the character faces – and then the learner is asked ‘What would you do?’.
 This encourages the learner to think for themselves.
 All the best stories are about overcoming problems!

 Imagine you are creating a course about Equal Employment Opportunity.
-You could think of a central character who faces a struggle.
-The obvious one is that she faces discrimination on the basis of her disability.
+You could think of a central character who faces a struggle for example, they face discrimination on the basis of disability.
 Introduce the character to learners and insert an image of her.
 Return to her throughout the course.
 Describe her experience at job interviews.
 Ask the learners questions about how prospective employers communicated with her.
 And if you like, make it a happy ending where she finally lands her dream job.
 The learners are likely to remember the character in your course.

 Of course story telling is not going to be appropriate for all eLearning courses.
-It will depend on the purpose of the course, the target learners and other considerations.
+It will depend on the topic and purpose of the course, the target learners as well as other considerations.

 “Over the years I have become convinced that we learn best – and change – from hearing stories that strike a chord within us.”
 John Kotter, Harvard Business School Professor